What is whiplash?

-It’s hard to give an exact number.
-It’s also hard to give a reliable average settlement figure because each case differs in severity, complexity and cause.
+It's hard to give a precise number and it's also hard to give a reliable average settlement figure as each case differs in severity, complexity and circumstance.

-What we can say is that a genuine whiplash claim will have every chance of success.
-Our approved network of specialist solicitors are highly skilled at doing the right thing, in the right circumstances – and always in the right way.
+What we say is that a genuine whiplash claim has every chance of success.
+Our approved network of specialist personal injury lawyers are expert at doing the right thing, in the right circumstances and always in the right way.

 How are whiplash claims assessed?